martyv123/NLP-Yelp/README.md

 calculations and methods [here](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.feature_extraction.text).

 This script will return the ouputted cosine similarity values to an output file.
 There were several criteria used to decide which reviews to compare against each other.
-One method analyzed a focal review against the ten previous chronological reviews.
+The first method analyzed a focal review against the ten previous chronological reviews.
 The second method analyzed a focal review against the the ten previous chronological reviews with the same number of stars.
 The third method analyzed a focal review against the ten previous chronological reviews with the same number of accolades.

 Support for OpenTable reviews can be found in the `open_table.py` script.
 This analyzes reviews from OpenTable in a similar fashion.
-T

 <br>